linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 13 Model-Building Approach.md

 # 13.1.1 Two-Asset Case

-Now consider a portfolio consisting of both  $10 million of Microsoft shares and$ 5 million of AT&T shares.
+Now consider a portfolio consisting of both  \$10 million of Microsoft shares and\$ 5 million of AT&T shares.
 We suppose that the returns on the two shares have a correlation of 0.3.
 A standard result in statistics tells us that, if two variables  $X$  and  $Y$  have standard deviations equal to  $\sigma_{X}$  and  $\sigma_{Y}$  with the coefficient of correlation between them being equal to  $\rho$ , then the standard deviation of  $X + Y$  is given by

 $$